 Regardless of the stage, preparation follows the same core steps:

 Know your numbers.
 Revenue, burn rate, runway, CAC, LTV, churn, growth rate.
-Investors will ask, and hesitation on any of these signals that you are not close enough to the business.
+Investors will ask, and hesitation on any of these signals that you aren't close enough to the business.
 Have clean, current data ready.

 Build your pitch materials early.
 A pitch deck is required at every stage.
 Study real examples and build yours using the slide-by-slide template.
 Then build your investor list.
 Research firms that invest at your stage, in your industry, at your check size.
 Cold emails to the wrong investor waste everyone's time.